-Have you thought about teaching an online course, or simply supplementing your face-to-face course with an online component?
-Whether you’re considering sharing your expertise via a completely online course or creating a hybrid, you now have a universe of options available for online teaching platforms to you.
+Have you thought about teaching an online course or simply supplementing your face-to-face course with an online component?
+Whether you're considering sharing your expertise via a completely online course or creating a hybrid, you now have a universe of options available for online teaching platforms to you.
 Here are some of the best online learning sites available.
 Educators will want to explore these platforms and all of the features they offer.

-This is a free online learning management system which can be used to create courses, student assignments, keep grades, hold class discussions, and post many types of educational content such as videos, links, images, etc. It can also be used as an ePortfolio management system in which both students and faculty can “build multiple, fully-functional presentation portfolios for demonstrating their skills and knowledge or for career development”.
+One of several online learning platforms, RCampus can be used to create courses, student assignments, keep grades, hold class discussions, and post many types of educational content such as videos, links, images, etc. It can also be used as an ePortfolio management system in which both students and faculty can "build multiple, fully-functional presentation portfolios for demonstrating their skills and knowledge or for career development".

-This is a free online course management system which enables instructors to design and offer courses consisting of a combination of videos, audio files, and PowerPoint presentations, and documents such as pdf files, as well as tests consisting of multiple choice questions.
+This free online learning platform enables instructors to design and offer courses consisting of a combination of videos, audio files, PowerPoint presentations, and documents such as PDF files, as well as tests consisting of multiple choice questions.
 Instructors can choose to make their courses freely available or charge a fee for them.
 Learnopia takes a percentage of all for-fee courses.

 P2PU is a grassroots open education project that offers free university-level courses.
-It’s run by volunteers.
+It is run by volunteers.
 Instructors can create courses and offer curriculum in the form of slideshows, videos, documents, and discussion boards.
 Enrollment in courses is limited to provide the best experience for the learner, making it one of the best online learning platforms.

 Rather than a place to teach students, this is a website where instructors can either sell or share freely their teaching materials.
 Teachers may post videos, learning kits, lesson plans, study guides, clip art, and much more that they can choose to give away or charge for.
 If there is a charge involved, teachers earn royalties on the money earned.